kr-colab/popvae/README.md

 It should look something like this:
 ![pabu_example_plot](https://github.com/cjbattey/popvae/blob/master/data/pabu/pabu_test_plot.png)

-Note there are two main groups of samples corresponding to eastern and western sampling localities, as well as group of slighlty intermediate samples in the western group.
-For this dataset these are allopatric (the big gap) and parapatric (the cline in western samples) breeding populations with different migratory strategies (see http://cjbattey.com/papers/pabu_amnat_final.pdf to compare these results with PCA and STRUCTURE).
+Note there are two main groups of samples corresponding to eastern and western sampling localities, as well as group of somewhat intermediate samples in the western group.
+These are allopatric (the big gap) and parapatric (the cline in western samples) breeding populations with different migratory strategies (see http://cjbattey.com/papers/pabu_amnat_final.pdf to compare these results with PCA and STRUCTURE).

 # Generating Artificial Genotypes
 We're still working on the best way to allow users to generate artificial genotypes from trained models, since this tends to be a more interactive task than just fitting the model and visualizing the latent space.
 For now we have included a working example of fitting a VAE, generating artificial genotypes, and analyzing them with PCA and Admixture clustering at `scripts/popvae_decoder_HGDP_tests.py`.
 Stay tuned for updates.